crash-and-compile/dc24-problems/crossed-easy/problem.md

 ## OUTPUT
 You must fill in the correct coordinates to reflect the correct position of the missing agent.
 This will be in the form [Designator]->[x,y] .

-NOTE: Solutions to test cases should be seperated by a line of percent signs just like the input
+NOTE: Solutions to test cases should *not* be seperated by a line of percent signs.

 ## SAMPLE INPUT
 	[E-2506]->[0,0]